UTSA-ARC/AeroRunner/README.md

-# Linda-Avionics-Code
+# Rowdy Flight Computer
-The Avionics code for 2023 Spaceport "Linda" vehicle
+This is a flight computer program written for Arduino-based processors